Ohio CDCA Renewable Phase II – 30-Hour Certification Package

 Training is self-paced — 40 hours of OCDPB-approved education for the CDCA Preliminary, plus an additional 30 hours of approved education for the Renewable CDCA (completed after the Preliminary award date).
 Counselors must hold the CDCA Preliminary for a minimum of 10 months before applying for the Renewable.
 CEU Matrix’s 40-hour CDCA Preliminary and 30-hour Renewable CDCA packages let counselors complete each stage at their own pace.

-Education grids showing course requirements for each Ohio credential level are available through the OCDPB Board website.
-CEU Matrix provides education grids for the CDCA Preliminary and Renewable CDCA, available on the respective certification package pages.
+Ohio no longer requires education grids for the CDCA and CDCA Renewable starting July 1st, 2026.
+If you purchased and took the courses before this date, CEU Matrix provides education grids for the CDCA Preliminary and Renewable CDCA, available on the respective certification package pages.
 Our team can also help you understand which courses fulfill specific education categories.

 The Renewable CDCA, LCDC II, LCDC III, and LICDC all renew every two years and require 30 continuing education hours per cycle, with a minimum of 6 hours SUD-specific and 3 hours of professional ethics.
 The CDCA Preliminary is non-renewable — it is valid for 13 months only, and holders must apply for the Renewable CDCA after holding the Preliminary for at least 10 months.
 CEU Matrix offers OCDPB-approved CE courses that count toward Renewable CDCA and LCDC tier renewal.